rjsf-team/react-jsonschema-form/PULL_REQUEST_TEMPLATE.md

 * [ ] **I'm adding a new feature**
   - [ ] I've updated the playground with an example use of the feature

-### Deploy preview

-Once CI finishes, you should be able to view a deploy preview of the playground from this PR at this link: https://deploy-preview-[PR_NUMBER]--rjsf.netlify.app/